-The bladder is a hollow, muscular organ which is located within the pelvis.
-It stores urine until it is ready to be voided.
-The most common causes of a ruptured bladder are trauma, such as being hit by a car, falling from a height, gunshot wound or due to a urinary blockage caused by calculi or mucous plugs or bladder cancer.
-Once the bladder ruptures, urine leaks into the abdomen (known as uroabdomen) resulting in uremic poisoning, a life-threatening condition due to a dangerous build-up nitrogenous of toxins in the bloodstream.
+A ruptured bladder occurs when the urinary bladder tears, releasing urine into the abdomen.
+The most common causes of a ruptured bladder are trauma, such as being hit by a car, fall from a height, gunshot wound or a urinary blockage caused by calculi or mucous plugs, bladder cancer or during catheterisation.
+Once the bladder ruptures, urine leaks into the abdomen (uroabdomen) resulting in uremic poisoning, a life-threatening condition due to a dangerous build-up nitrogenous of toxins in the bloodstream.

 Any cat who has had a serious trauma should be evaluated for a ruptured bladder, especially where a pelvic fracture has occurred.
 Obviously, a traumatic injury will result in a bladder that ruptures quickly, however, if a urinary blockage is the cause, there may have been symptoms of a urinary prior to the bladder rupturing.
 These would include: